UBC-MDS/airpyllution/README.md

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.
 ## License

 `airpyllution` was created by Christopher Alexander, Daniel King, Mel Liow.
-It is licensed under the terms of [Hippocratic License 3.0](https://github.com/UBC-MDS/airpyllution/blob/main/LICENSE).
+It is licensed under the terms of the [Hippocratic License 3.0](https://github.com/UBC-MDS/airpyllution/blob/main/LICENSE).

 ## Credits